abguy/trade-processor/tests/README.md

 * [Tests](https://github.com/abguy/trade-processor/blob/master/tests)

 **Note**.
 Make sure that your servers are able to open the necessary number of connections.
 Please check [How to tune Linux server section](https://github.com/abguy/trade-processor#how-to-tune-linux-server) for details.

+**Note 2**. ab often has a lot of failed connections if you use it from other datacenters.
+I think that it is because of network troubles.

 # Results